institutional/grin-transfer/README.md

 ## Installation

-The GRIN-to-S3 pipeline can be installed via docker, or directly on a target Linux-like or MacOS machine.
+The GRIN Transfer pipeline can be installed via docker, or directly on a target Linux-like or MacOS machine.

 ### Quick start with docker (recommended)